Ranidaphobia – Fear of Frogs Phobia

 You could also have developed frog anxiety from learned behaviors.
 When younger, did you ever observe older siblings screaming and reacting to the sight of frogs?
 Perhaps you saw someone play a prank with a live frog and witnessed the hysterics that followed.

-In some folktales, frogs are not well-presented.
+In some folktales, frogs catch a bad rap.
 They are portrayed as cursed beings or as an ingredient for an evil spell.
 These stories can be a significant contributor to frog anxiety.

 Frogs are sometimes associated with dirty places like toilets or swamps.
 You could develop a phobia of frogs if you have major issues with uncleanliness.
-Have you ever gone camping as a child and found that you did not enjoy the experience?
-If you are anxious in nature, there’s a higher chance that you’ll develop frog phobia.
+Have you ever gone camping as a child and found you did not enjoy the experience?
+If you’re anxious in nature, there’s a higher chance that you’ll develop frog phobia.

 Phobia of Frogs Symptoms

-Specific phobia symptoms play out either physically or psychologically.
-Physical symptoms manifest immediately upon spotting a frog or being touched by one.
+Specific phobia symptoms play out either physically or mentally/emotionally.
+Physical symptoms manifest immediately upon spotting a frog or coming into contact with one.

-In contrast, psychological symptoms play out even when a frog is not in sight.
+In contrast, mental/emtotional symptoms play out even when a frog is not in sight.
 This is the ultimate frog phobia test.

 Physical Symptoms